 SPCDC recognizes that the Lead Agency in a community school is instrumental in bringing resources and support to the school through collaborative planning and coordination.
 SPCDC also recognizes that a Lead Agency needs to work closely with the teachers and staff members, School Leadership Team, as well as parents.

-Since December 2013, SPCDC has partnered with Paterson Public Schools and the Boys & Girls Club of Paterson & Passaic to administer a supplemental food pantry at Dr. Frank Napier, Jr. Academy.
-In partnership with these agencies, SPCDC provides pre-packaged grocery bags assembled at the Napier Academy.
-Based on a neighborhood redevelopment study, Napier Academy was identified as a school located in a neighborhood with high levels of food insecurity.
-By establishing a food pantry inside Napier Academy, SPCDC is able to distribute food through a non-traditional entry point with direct access to families in greatest need.
+Since December 2013, SPCDC has partnered with Paterson Public Schools, the Community FoodBank of NJ, and the Boys & Girls Club of Paterson & Passaic, to administer a supplemental food pantry at Dr. Frank Napier, Jr. Academy and Full Service Community School 15.
+In partnership with these agencies, SPCDC provides pre-packaged grocery bags assembled at the school.
+Based on a neighborhood redevelopment study, these schools were identified as being located in neighborhoods with high levels of food insecurity.
+By establishing a supplemental pantry inside these school buildings, SPCDC is able to provide outreach through non-traditional entry points with direct access to families in greatest need.